-- 1. Members approve the introduction of fixed penalties as an alternative to prosecution where appropriate for offences under the Housing Act 2004 - prosecution where appropriate for offences under the Housing Act 2004. - 2.
+- 1. Members approve the introduction of fixed penalties as an alternative to prosecution where appropriate for offences under the Housing Act 2004. - 2.
 Officers are instructed to prepare a schedule of fixed penalties to be considered at the next meeting for adoption.